trunnelben/Practice-Questions/sortColors/README.md

 Here, we will use the integers 0, 1, and 2 to represent the color red, white, and blue respectively.

-Note:
-You are not suppose to use the library's sort function for this problem.
+- Do not use the library functions.